-- 1. Any unintentional release of ignited gas or oil on or from an offshore installation; Any release must be reported, irrespective of the potential to cause a major accident. - Exclusions: (no requirement to report under this Regulation) controlled ignited releases which are part of recognised safe operations such as flaring (also during an emergency shutdown/blowdown). - 2.
-The unintentional release on or from an offshore installation of: - a) not ignited natural gas or evaporated associated gas if mass released ≥ 1kg - 1 kg means 100% natural gas.
+- 1. Any unintentional release of ignited gas or oil on or from an offshore installation; Any release must be reported, irrespective of the potential to cause a major accident. - Exclusions: (no requirement to report under this Regulation) controlled ignited releases which are part of recognised safe operations such as flaring. - 2.
+The unintentional release on or from an offshore installation of: - a) not ignited natural gas or evaporated associated gas if mass released $\geq$ 1kg - 1 kg means 100% natural gas.